cvs-health/testilo/README.md

 - Create a script and save it as a JSON file named `ts25.json` in the `process.env.SCRIPTDIR` directory.
 - Create a batch and save it as a JSON file named `weborgs.json` in the `process.env.BATCHDIR` directory.
-- In the Testilo project directory, execute the statement `node call merge ts25 weborgs true`.
+- In the Testilo project directory, execute one of these statement:
+    - `node call merge ts25 weborgs true`
+    - `node call merge ts25 weborgs false`
+    - `node call merge ts25 weborgs`

+The first statement will cause a merger with test isolation.
+The second and third statements will cause a merger without test isolation.

 The `call` module will retrieve the named script and batch from their respective directories.
 The `merge` module will create an array of jobs.
 The `call` module will save the jobs in the `process.env.JOBDIR` directory.

-To reject the isolation option, the user can change the statement to either of these:
-- `node call merge ts25 weborgs false`
-- `node call merge ts25 weborgs`

 ## Report scoring